martygubar/bds-getting-started/lab-create-edge/create-edge.md

 ```

 ## Summary
-You can now connect to the cluster from the bastion and submit jobs.
+You can now connect to the cluster from the edge node and submit jobs.
 **This completes the tutorial!**